NREL/openstudio-server-helm/README.md

 This helm chart installs a OpenStudio-server instance (https://github.com/NREL/OpenStudio-server/) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 You can interface with the OpenStudio-server cluster using the [Parametric Analysis Tool](https://github.com/NREL/OpenStudio-PAT), which is part of the OpenStudio collection of software tools.

+Note that this repository has both information for small and large workloads in the cloud.
+Refer to the Large Workload section below and in the [aws README](/aws/README.md).

 ## Prerequisites

-- Kubernetes 1.29+ cluster.
+- Kubernetes 1.27+ cluster.
 Please refer to cluster setup instructions for [google](/google/README.md) or [aws](/aws/README.md) for information on how to provision a cluster.
 - [helm client](https://helm.sh/docs/intro/install/) (v3.12.0 or higher)
 - [kubectl client](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (v1.27.0 or higher)